 Plants of the same family, such as tomatoes, eggplants, peppers and physalis, should be planted in a different spot.
 The same goes for beet, celeriac, fennel and peas.

-Which bed neighbors help against the Colorado potato beetle?
+Which companion plants help against the Colorado potato beetle?

 You can plant your border with peppermint or plant garlic and horseradish next to potatoes.
 These plants should help to keep the Colorado potato beetle out of your beds.